 The MEEM programme aims at preparing students to become sustainability professionals able to organize, manage and lead socio-technical change in the environmental, energy and water domains, towards sustainable development.
 The core of this one-year, English-taught programme consists of three interconnected domains of sustainable development: environment, energy and water.
 The programme teaches the interrelated management and governance of these three crucial natural domains.
-Graduating in one of the three domains will prepare students for working with multidisciplinary teams in business, government, NGO's, consultancy or (PhD) research anywhere in the world.
+Graduating in one of the three specialisations will prepare students for working with multidisciplinary teams in governmental organisations, civil society organisations, private companies, consultancies or research institutes anywhere in the world.